 SFMTA needs an Encroachment Permit to install electrical and traffic signal equipment at the I-280 off ramp.
 SFMTA delivered the permit application materials to Caltrans and is working to address Caltrans' comments on the application.
-SFMTA is providing additional information requested by Caltrans.
+Caltrans has requested a traffic management plan and other documentation from the project environmental report, and SFMTA is working to assemble the requested information.